Smile! Coo! Chase! Share! Laugh!

 The best way to get to know someone smaller than you is to get on their level.
 Lay on the floor, crawl around, and squat down.
 Showing the child that you are equal in wanting to get to know each other will make them instantly more comfortable!

 As you can see from the photos below, babies are naturally curious about other people!
 They love staring at other faces, touching someone else’s nose, and testing to see what reaction they can create with their movements.

-Young babies tend to pull hair and pat others right in the face all the time.
-Don’t worry, your little one is not being mean or rude, they are genuinely curious about another baby.
+Young babies tend to pull hair and pat others right on the face all the time.
+Don’t worry; your little one is not being mean or rude; they are genuinely curious about another baby.
 They want to explore this fascinating stuff growing out of the top of your head.
 They may be thinking, “You have that cool thing in the middle of your face!”
 The mamas in the above photos did a fantastic job letting their little ones check each other out during some tummy time while jumping in when the babies became a little feisty.

 After a few weeks, the same two babies started showing reactions when the other arrived!
-They would light up with a smile, coo or yell out, and start to crawl towards each other.
+They would light up with a smile, coo or yell out, and begin crawling towards each other.
 They made a friend!
 From seeing each other week after week in class, they started to realize that this place is where I see my favorite people.